 Day Trip from Athens to Ancient Delphi

 Delphi has been declared as part of UNESCO’s world heritage center as it is an archaeological site of great historical importance.
 Explore the area of Delphi and visit the archaeological museum and the temple of Apollo.
 Admire ancient artifacts from Delphi and take a trip back in time by witnessing the different treasures unearthed from the area.
-A trip to Delphi is must for all the history buffs out there and definitely one of the best day trips from Athens.
+A trip to Delphi is a must for all the history buffs out there and definitely one of the best day trips from Athens.

 Day trip from Athens to Cape Sounion

-Sounion is a coastal town located only a couple of kilometres away from Athens.
+Sounion is a coastal town located only a couple of kilometers away from Athens.
 Explore the area and pay a visit to the temple of Poseidon and have a swim in the gorgeous waters of the Aegean.
 Find along the coast, several restaurants and bars that will pamper your palate and will offer you the opportunity to experience the impeccable sunset from the comfort of your seat.
-If you want an organised trip we can suggest to you a private family-friendly day trip to Sounio, one of the best day trips from Athens you can find.
+If you want an organized trip we can suggest to you a private family-friendly day trip to Sounio, one of the best day trips from Athens you can find.

 Duration: 7 hours